Appdome/appdome-api-python/README.md

 --certificate_output <output certificate pdf>
 ```

-## Signing Fingerprint List
+## Signing Fingerprint List (Android only)

-The `--signing_fingerprint_list` (or `-sfp`) option allows you to specify a list of trusted signing fingerprints for Android signing.
+The `--signing_fingerprint_list` (or `-sfp`) option allows you to specify a list of signing fingerprints for Android signing.
 This is useful when you need to support multiple signing certificates.

 **Usage:**
 ```bash